-The Ancient Romans also made creams and lotions, most of which were made with ingredients derived from plants, to fight and hide wrinkles, pimples, sun spots, freckles and flaking.
+The Ancient Romans also made creams and lotions to fight and hide wrinkles, pimples, sun spots, freckles and flaking.
 These masks were a mixture of lentels, barley, lupine, honey or fennel blended with oils, oregano seeds, sulphur, vinegar, goose grease, basil juice and hawthorn.
-Sometimes an essence of rose or myrrah was added.
-Other ingredients used in ancient skincare products were placenta and even excrements of some animals like kingfisher or calves!
-Pimples were cured with a mixture of barley flour and butter while sun spots were treated with the ashes of snails.
+Sometimes they added an essence of rose or myrrah.

-The Ancient Roman didn’t like hair on women, unless it was on their heads of course 😉 .
-So, women would remove them by plucking or shaving.
-In alternative, they also used a resin paste to strip them or a pumice stone to scrape them.
+The Ancient Roman didn’t like hair on women (unless it was on their heads of course!).
+So, women removed them by plucking or shaving.
+Sometimes, they also used a resin paste to strip them or a pumice stone to scrape them.

 Men and Makeup